This page may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - 2 tablespoons melted butter (to be painted on top after baking)

-Put bowl in freezer for 10 minutes.
+Put the bowl in the freezer for 10 minutes.
 It's important to keep the butter as cold as possible through this process.

 Roll or flatten the dough to 3/4 to 1 inch thick/tall.

-Cut biscuits into circles or squares and place on parchment paper lined baking sheet.
+Cut biscuits into circles or squares and place on a parchment paper-lined baking sheet.
 When cutting, you do not want to twist the cutter.
 Twisting while cutting will ruin the layers that you created with folding.
 Place your cut biscuits next to each other (touching) on the sheet pan.
 Touching biscuits help each other rise taller.

 After cutting biscuits, you can grab any scraps of dough and reroll and re-cut them.
 There's no need to waste any dough.
 The last few biscuits might not look as uniform as the first ones, but they will all taste the same.

-Bake at 475 degrees F (245 C) for around 15 minutes.
+Bake at 475 degrees F (245 C) for around 15 to 20 minutes.
 Check around the 12 minute mark to make sure they do not brown too much.

 When biscuits are done, transfer them from your baking pan onto a cooling rack to stop the bottoms from cooking further.